The African regional human rights system was established under the auspices of the African Union.

 A Protocol to the Charter was adopted in 1998 and came into effect in 2005.
 Article 1 of the Protocol established the African Court of Human and Peoples' Rights.
 Based in Arusha, Tanzania, the Court was established in 2006 and handed down its first decision in 2009.
 The Court has advisory and contentious jurisdiction concerning the interpretation and application of the Charter, the Protocol and any other relevant human rights instrument ratified by the States concerned.
 Its jurisdiction extends to the States that have ratified Article 1 of the Protocol.
 According to Article 5 of the Protocol and Rule 33 of the Court Rules, the Court may receive complaints and/or applications submitted to it either by the Commission or State parties to the Protocol or African Intergovernmental Organizations.
 As at February 2016, 30 countries have ratified the Protocol.
 NGO's with observer status before the Commission and individuals from States which have made a Declaration accepting the jurisdiction of the Court can also institute cases directly before the Court.
 As at February 2016, only seven countries had made such a Declaration: Burkina Faso, Ghana, Malawi, Mali, Rwanda, Tanzania and Republic of Cote d'Ivoire.

 The Commission and Court are charged with interpreting and applying a number of regional human rights instruments and non-treaty documents.
-See the full list of these instruments.
+See the full list of these instruments on the International Justice Resource Center.

 The African Human Rights Law Reports began in 2000 and are available freely from the Centre for Human Rights at the University of Pretoria.
 The African Human Rights Law Reports include selected domestic decisions from the whole continent, as well as the decisions of the African Commission on Human and Peoples’ Rights and the United Nations treaty bodies, dealing with African countries.
 The Reports are fully indexed.